Discover more from Productive Flourishing

 It’s more than just “the system” that makes it hard for creatives; the stories we have about what it means to be a successful, productive creative person are askew.
 Here are some of the most common creative myths:

-- Creatives must be (instant) masters.
-Since our stories of creative heroes stress their unique and original and high-caliber creations, we set the bar for our own creations unrealistically high: that we must create something truly original or masterful to be a legitimate creative.
+Creatives must be (instant) masters.
+Since our stories of creative heroes stress their unique, original, and high-caliber creations, we set the bar for our own creations unrealistically high: that we must create something truly original or masterful to be a legitimate creative.
 So we don’t give ourselves time to learn about our unique creative voice, to exercise our creative muscles, and to walk our own path to mastery.
 The result: we neither start nor finish very much because it doesn’t meet those unrealistic standards out of the gate.

-- Creatives must be poor.
-The myth of the starving artist that presents the cruelest option for us: you can be creative and poor, or you can live a non-creative life and be not-poor.
+Creatives must be poor.
+It’s the myth of the starving artist that presents the cruelest option for us: you can be creative and poor, or you can live a non-creative life and be not-poor.

 Take the starving artist myth: how many times have you wondered whether you’d be happier creating with wild abandon despite your having to be poor(er) to do so?
 If you’re an artist, there’s a very good chance you’ve been some version of that one myth.
-My friend Jeff Goins wrote the book Real Artists Don’t Starve to address the many facets and nuances of this particular myth.
+My friendwrote the book Real Artists Don’t Starve to address the many facets and nuances of this particular myth.
 You should check it out.